Oct 20 – Nov 4, 2023

 Making Travel Arrangements to India and Bangladesh

 International airfare is not included in your tour price.
-You will need to purchase your international air Kolkata, India, and returning from Dhaka, Bangladesh.
+You will need to purchase your international air to Kolkata, India, and returning from Dhaka, Bangladesh.
 We encourage you to work with Steven Goldberg at Frosch Travel in Chicago, who can help you choose the best flights to meet the following requirements.

 Please time your arrival into Kolkata at the Netaji Subhash Chandra Bose International Airport (CCU) for early morning on October 20.
 Many flights arrive in the middle of the night (early morning hours), and this is ok because we have booked all our hotel rooms to allow immediate occupancy no matter what time you arrive, even if you arrive the night of Thursday, October 19.
 Book your departure flight from Dhaka’s Hazrat Shahjalal International Airport (DAC) for any convenient time on November 4.
 Book it for November 5 if you are participating in the optional tour extension.

 Steven Goldberg / Frosch Travel